kadcom/pphc/README.md

 A portable C library for calculating Indonesian taxes (PPh 21/22/23/26, PPh Final Pasal 4(2), PPN, PPnBM) with complete calculation transparency.

+## ⚠️ Warning: Early Development

+**This library is currently in early alpha stage (v0.1a) and was developed through rapid prototyping ("vibe coding").**

+**Known Limitations:**
+- ⚠️ **Not all features have been thoroughly tested** - While the core PPh21 calculations have been validated, many edge cases and other tax types (PPh22, PPh23, PPh 4(2), PPN, PPNBM) have limited testing coverage
+- ⚠️ **Not production-ready** - This library should NOT be used for actual tax filing or financial reporting without thorough validation
+- ⚠️ **API may change** - Breaking changes may occur in future versions as the library matures
+- ⚠️ **Regulatory accuracy** - Tax calculations are based on 2024 regulations but may not cover all scenarios or interpretations

+**Use at your own risk.** This library is provided for educational and prototyping purposes.
+Always verify calculations with official tax regulations and consult with tax professionals for production use.

+**Contributions welcome!** If you find bugs or have test cases, please open an issue or PR at https://github.com/kadcom/pphc

 ## Features

 - **Multi-tax support**: PPh 21/26, PPh 22, PPh 23, PPh Final Pasal 4(2), PPN, PPnBM